 I’ve been getting back in my sewing groove lately and just finished a bundle of new face masks.
 After making a bunch now, I’ve found a method that is simple and fast and has worked well for me.
-I thought would share what I’ve learned: how to make a quick and easy DIY fabric face mask and where to find the soft, less-irritating elastic.
+I thought would share what I’ve learned: how to make a quick and easy DIY fabric face mask and where to find best elastic for face masks.

 I’ve been admiring a bunch of recent collections by Riley Blake and knowing that I don’t have time right now to make a big project with any of them, it was fun to pull a few favorite prints to make masks.
-It gave me that odd satisfaction of both getting something finished as well as scratching the itch to play with these new collections.
-I’ll tag each one further down this post.
+It gave me that odd satisfaction of both getting something finished as well as scratching the itch to play with these new fabric collections.
+I’ll tag each collection and sources further down this post.

-How to Make a Quick and Easy Fabric Face Mask:
+How to Make a Quick and Easy DIY Fabric Face Mask:

 There are a lot of great mask patterns and variations out there.
 The one that I’ve found easiest for me is this version by Dana from Made Everyday.
 I like that it’s super simple to cut and sew.
 Because of it’s simple shape it’s also really simple to resize to any size face or need.

-I quickly ran out of elastic when I first started making them, so I adapted the pattern slightly so that it used less elastic – making simple loops on the sides that go around the ears.
+I quickly ran out of elastic when I first started making masks, so I adapted the pattern slightly so that it used less elastic – making simple loops on the sides that go around the ears instead of around the back of the head.

 I eventually found a source for softer, thinner elastic that is so much more comfortable and less irritating.
 It makes a big difference and it’s pretty cheap.
 I prefer the 1/8″ rounded elastic cording like the one available here.
 Thank goodness it’s available again.
 (If that source is out, it is available from is a variety of Etsy shops here.
 Just choose from the rounded 1/8″ option.)